JWCook/requests-ratelimiter/README.md

 It works as a
 [transport adapter](https://docs.python-requests.org/en/master/user/advanced/#transport-adapters)
 that runs requests with rate-limiting delays.
-Rates are tracked separately per host.
+Rates can optionally be tracked separately per host.

 ## Installation